kube-logging/kube-logging.github.io/docs/deploy/_index.md

 Complete the following steps to deploy the Logging operator using Helm.
 Alternatively, you can also [install the operator using Kubernetes manifests](#deploy-with-manifest).

-> Note: For the [Helm base installation](#deploy-logging-operator-with-helm) you need Helm v2.16.0 or later.
+> Note: For the Helm-based installation you need Helm v2.16.0 or later.

 1. Add operator chart repository.